ARC Resources

-ARC Resources Ltd. (ARC) is a Canadian energy company with operations focused in the Montney resource play in Alberta and northeast British Columbia.
+ARC Resources Ltd. is a Canadian energy company with operations focused in the Montney resource play in Alberta and northeast British Columbia.
 The company has been operating since 1996.
-ARC pays a quarterly dividend to shareholders and its common shares trade on the Toronto Stock Exchange under the symbol ARX.
+ARC pays a quarterly dividend to shareholders, and its common shares trade on the Toronto Stock Exchange under the symbol ARX.

 History

 ARC was founded in 1996 as a royalty trust with the acquisition of 21 properties from Mobil Oil Canada.
 The acquisition was funded by an initial IPO of $180 million on the Toronto Stock Exchange.
 The company operated as a royalty trust from inception in 1996 until December 31, 2010.
 As a result of the Canadian Government's change in the tax treatment of trusts ARC converted from a trust to a corporation on January 1, 2011.